Travel insurance reviews

 - The ease of claiming.
 Some reviewers may have found the claims process to have been a lengthy and frustrating one.
 It can be worth checking with individual providers to see how the general claims experience may vary between insurers.
 You can also look at travel insurance reviews to find out more about how efficient the claims process may be, and whether other consumers have experienced issues in the past.

 - The level of customer service.
-It is important to have good customer service levels from a travel insurance provider, as you may need to contact them whilst you are away so a prompt and efficient service can be important.
-Therefore, it can be well worth looking at travel insurance reviews to see what other consumers thought about the customer service levels offered by the insurance provider or providers that you may be considering.
-It is typical for many insurers to have a 24 hour emergency hotline available that can be reached from most places seven days a week.
+It can be well worth looking at travel insurance reviews to see what other consumers thought about the insurer's customer service.
+It's common for many insurers to have a 24 hour emergency hotline available that can be reached from most places seven days a week.

 - Deals and special offers to help you save.
 It is not uncommon to find deals offering premium discounts and other bonus incentives.
 It can be worth seeing if there are any special promotion codes that can be used to cut the cost of your cover.